Things to do in Taipei, Taiwan: Cycling along the river

 Source of this opening time data (in Chinese): Taipei City, Taipei County, Alternative source

 Official bike rental rates start from NT$15/hour (US$0.50).
 A good bike will cost about NT$60/hour (US$2).
 For the best bikes, one day's rental will cost NT$350.
-They have quite a wide variety of bikes, including children's bikes and even even tandems.
+They have quite a wide variety of bikes, including children's bikes and even tandems.

 Rental price information (in Chinese), with bike photos